Download and Visualize Event Log Files

 - Describe the structure of event log files.

-- Define a role that could use a cURL or Python script for downloading data.
+- Explain how to use a cURL or Python script for downloading data.

-- Identify some options for visualizing event log file data.
+- Identify options for visualizing event log file data.

 Download Event Log Files

-You can use Workbench to quickly check your organization’s recent events and filter the events using certain criteria.
-But because you’re accessing the data through the API, you can also use other tools that make it even easier to work with event log files.
-To maximize the benefits of event monitoring, you want to download your event log files from Salesforce so that you can track them over time.
+You can use Developer Console to check your organization’s events and filter the events using criteria.
+But because you’re accessing the data through the application programming interface (API), you can also use other tools that make it easier to work with event log files.
+To maximize the benefits of Event Monitoring, download your event log files from Salesforce so that you can track them over time.

-- Direct download via the Event Log File browser application
+- Direct download via the Event Log File (ELF) Browser application

 - cURL script